getcarina/getcarina.com/_reference/2016-10-31-carina-cli.md

 Command-line flags take higher precedence over environment variables or profiles.

 Use the `--cloud` flag to explicitly specify the cloud type: public, private.
-For a limited period of time, the original Carina beta can be specified by using `--cloud makeswarm`.
+For a limited period of time, the original Carina beta can be specified by using `--cloud make-swarm`.

 **Public Cloud**